Elmar1991/SuperLoadSEO/README.md

 ## Variables you can send:

 **url:** Address of the image you want to convert.
 This url must be url_encoded so the code don't give an error when sending the GET variable.
-Mandatory data*.
+Mandatory data string*.

 **size:** Width in pixels of the image you want to generate.
-Mandatory data for JPG / JPEG / PNG images.
+Mandatory data INT for JPG / JPEG / PNG images.

 **quality:** You can further reduce the weight of images by reducing their quality.
 Number from 0 to 100.
-Optional, default value 50.
+Optional data INT, default value 50.

 **cache:** Time the file will be cached.
-Optional, default value 800000
+Optional data INT, default value 800000

+**lastmodified:** You can control the file's last modified date that will be used in the cache header.
+Optional data TIMESTAMP, default value is 1577872800

 **webp:** 0 or 1 if you want to convert your JPG / JPEG / PNG image to WEBP format.
-Optional, default value 0.
+Optional data INT, default value 0.

 ## File compatibility